 Many other people involved with Channel 101 work on the show (see the Trivia page for more info).

 The other members and acquaintances of Donald Glover's sketch comedy group Derrick Comedy have a cameo helping Pierce write jokes in "Romantic Expressionism".
 (D.C.
 Pierson had previously appeared in "Investigative Journalism".)

-Also, no one likes Shirley's (off-screen) friend Gary.
+Also, no one likes Shirley's (never-seen) friend Gary.